 Both the Mr. Gravesen’s and Mr. Murphy’s JBL L100 crossover designs make the speakers a lot more polite, but if I was to choose one, it would definitely be the DM design.
 It not only sounds better to my ears, but you can make it from whatever components you like, as the schematics are freely available on the internet.
 However, IMHO neither of these designs make the speaker better.
 Of course, they make it measure really well, and they attempt to make it sound like a modern constructions – but they don’t.
 There are number of modern speakers capable of outperforming ‘upgraded’ JBL L100.
-Which brings me to my point – I like the JBLs for what they are and accept them with their faults (a little bit like with my wife ;).
-In addition to this I would like to make a point that I’m using the speakers for enjoyment, not for studio monitoring.
-Ideally, I would like them to measure and sound very well, but if I have to choose, I will always go for the sound (or rather my perception of it) over measurements.
-Ultimately, does it really matter that original speaker has +9db in the treble area?
+Which brings me to my point – I like the JBLs for what they are and accept them with their faults.
+I would also like to make a point that I’m using the speakers for enjoyment, not for studio monitoring.
+Ultimately, does it really matter that the original speaker has +9db hump in the treble area?
 As long as it puts a smile on my face when I listen to it, I don’t care.
 Are the JBL L100 great speakers in their original format?
 No, far from it, but I use these as a ‘window’ to get the sound form 1970s.
 It is similar to driving a classic car from that era – it is not going to drive as well as modern cars, but despite this, it can still be a very enjoyable experience.

 Therefore, if you want to improve your beloved JBL L100, my advice would be to stick to the original crossover topology, replace the capacitors with better quality ones and replace the variable L-pads with new ones; or even better, replace them with permanent L-pads (resistors).